Bill Parcells: New York Giants (1981–1990)

 Following the Super Bowl win, Parcells was courted by the Atlanta Falcons to become the head coach and general manager of the franchise.
 However, NFL Commissioner Pete Rozelle would not allow Parcells to break his contract with the Giants and he stayed in New York.

 Parcells led the Giants to a second Super Bowl in 1990.
 The Giants began the 1990 season 10–0, but lost Phil Simms to injury late in the season and finished 13–3.
 Playing with a back-up quarterback in Jeff Hostetler and a 33-year-old veteran running back in Ottis Anderson, the Giants convincingly defeated the Chicago Bears in the divisional playoff, 31–3.
 They followed that up with a dramatic, come-from-behind fashion over San Francisco, 15–13, in the NFC Championship game on a last-second 42-yard field goal by Matt Bahr, set up by a Roger Craig fumble caused by nose tackle Erik Howard.
-Super Bowl XXV proved equally exciting as the Giants used tough defense and a ball-control and power-running Erhardt – Perkins style offense to stop the Buffalo Bills, 20–19, whose own last-second 47-yard field goal attempt by Scott Norwood missed wide right.
+Super Bowl XXV proved equally exciting as the Giants used a tough defensive scheme crafted by defensive coordinator Bill Belichick and a ball-control and power-running Erhardt – Perkins style offense to stop the Buffalo Bills, 20–19, whose own last-second 47-yard field goal attempt by Scott Norwood missed Wide Right.
 Parcells retired from football after Super Bowl XXV due to health problems.

 During his coaching tenure, the Giants secured three division titles (1986, 1989, 1990), had only two losing seasons (the Giants went 6–9 during the strike year of 1987), and tallied an 8–3 playoff record.
 Parcells, along with former Giants head coach Tom Coughlin, both made the NFL playoffs five times as Giants head coach, and the two Super Bowl titles they each won with the Giants occurred in their fourth and eighth seasons with the franchise, respectively.